LiveGray/LiveGray/README.md

 <br>

-Interested in Bug Bounties, Open Source Collaboration, and all things Security.
+Interested in bug bounties, open source collaboration, and all things Security.

 Currently exploring multiple languages for their offensive tooling capabilities including Nim, Rust, V, and GO.